cwbeltz/FAIR_Shiny-Dashboard/README.md

 - **Source Code**: [Github](https://github.com/cwbeltz/FAIR_Shiny-Dashboard)
 - **Report**: [Github Pages]()

-This project analyzes the application of the FAIR Guiding Principles through 51 individual metadata checks within the ADC.
+This project analyzes the application of the FAIR Guiding Principles through four aggregate scores of the metadata within the ADC.
 This project is a component my Data Science Fellowship with @NCEAS.

 ### Repository Structure